Highlights

 This tour is available to cruise passengers and overnight guests.

-Gift shops in route.
+Gift shops en route.

 This tour departs from and returns to Belize City unless there is a special request from our guests.